How to create a file in MS-DOS and the Windows command line

-When typing the above line the cursor moves down one line to a blank line.
-Create the file line by line.
-Once you are ready to create the file press enter to get to a blank line and then press and hold Ctrl and press Z then let go of both buttons.
-This returns a ^Z. Once this has been entered press enter to save and exit the file.
+Upon executing the above command, the cursor moves down one line to a blank line, allowing you to create the new file line by line.
+Once you are ready to create the file, press Enter to get to a blank line, press and hold Ctrl, press Z, and then let go of both keys.
+Once ^Z is shown on the screen, press Enter to save the file and exit.

 The Windows Notepad and any text editor can also be started to create a file from the command line.
-Entering the above command would use the start command to start Notepad and create the myfile.txt.
-Once the file was saved in notepad that file would be created in the same directory as the command.
+The above command uses the start command to run Notepad and create myfile.txt.
+Once the file is saved in Notepad, that file is created in the same directory as where the start command was ran.

-After the file has been created using any of the above methods you can list the file using the dir command.
+After the file is created using any of the above methods, you can list it using the dir command.